Flickr-Foundation/flickr-url-parser/README.md

 # flickr-url-parser

 This is a library for parsing Flickr URLs.
-You enter a Flickr URL, and it tells you what sort of URL it is.
+You enter a Flickr URL, and it tells you what it points to – a single photo, an album, a gallery, and so on.

 Examples: